This page contains affiliate links. Please read our disclosure for more info.

 1) Enchanted Tale of Beauty and the Beast

 Enchanted Tale of Beauty and the Beast, the newest Tokyo Disneyland ride, opened in 2020 and is by far the most popular ride in the park.
+On our visit, when most major rides had around 60-minute wait times, Beauty and the Beast was at 120 minutes.

 The trackless dark ride takes place in the Beast’s Castle and even the details in the queue are beautiful.